Why you should attend

 You can draw on a number of tactics to improve your presence and importance during a negotiation.
 Similarly, knowing ahead of time what types of ploys other negotiators may attempt allows you to calmly work around them.
 The panelists will discuss the range of tactics and ploys they’ve seen.

 Speakers: Jerome F. Birn, Jr., Matthew P. Vafidis

 In addition to negotiating with clients and others outside your office, it’s likely you will need to negotiate extensively with colleagues and peers.
 While the process is similar to external negotiations, it does differ.
 During this discussion, we’ll review strategies and techniques to prepare you for these negotiations.

-Anthony Grumbach, Janet Stone Herman, Adine Varah
+Speakers: Anthony Grumbach, Janet Stone Herman, Adine Varah

 San Francisco Seminar Location

 PLI California Center, 685 Market Street, San Francisco, California 94105.
 (415) 498-2800

 The Palace Hotel, 2 New Montgomery Street, San Francisco, California 94105.
 Call (800) 917-7456 seven days a week from 6:00 am to 12:00 am (PDT) and mention you are attending this program at Practising Law Institute to receive the preferred rate.
 For online reservations, go to www.sfpalace.com/pli to receive the preferred rate.